AdobeDocs/commerce-admin.en/help/landing/home.md

 ## Adobe Commerce {#product-editions}

 Adobe Commerce is an agile B2B and B2C commerce platform which enables merchants and brands to accelerate revenue through customer-centric digital commerce experiences across online and physical spaces.
 It is the leading choice for mid-size and enterprise organizations as it offers the most flexible deployment models from on-prem to managed cloud with guaranteed SLAs.
-Adobe Commerce enables API-first integrations and fully customizable extensions, and the richest set of enterprise-grade commerce experience capabilities from marketing to merchandizing and fulfillment.
+Adobe Commerce enables API-first integrations and fully customizable extensions, and the richest set of enterprise-grade commerce experience capabilities from marketing to merchandising and fulfillment.
 Adobe Commerce is built on an open-source code base to deliver flexibility and extensibility like no other commerce platform.

 For a list of the advanced capabilities included with Adobe Commerce, see [Commerce features](https://experienceleague.adobe.com/docs/commerce-operations/release/features.html?lang=en) in the _Release Information_.

 ## Magento Open Source code base

 Magento Open Source is the code base that Adobe officially contributes to and ensures compatibility for transition to Adobe Commerce.
-This is part of Adobe's initiative to empower individual developers and foster small businesses who aspire to grow fast.
+This code base is part of Adobe's initiative to empower individual developers and foster small businesses who aspire to grow fast.

 ## Merchant guides